Emery Worldwide Airlines Flight 17

-Emery Worldwide Airlines Flight 17 was a regularly scheduled United States domestic cargo flight, flying from Reno, Nevada to Dayton, Ohio with an intermediate stopover at Rancho Cordova, California.
-On February 16, 2000, the DC-8-71F operating the flight crashed onto an automobile salvage yard shortly after taking off from Sacramento Mather Airport, resulting in the deaths of all three crew members on board.
+Emery Worldwide Airlines Flight 17 was a regularly scheduled United States domestic cargo flight, flying from Reno, Nevada to Dayton, Ohio with an intermediate stopover at Sacramento Mather Airport.
+On February 16, 2000, the Douglas DC-8 operating the flight crashed onto an automobile salvage yard in Rancho Cordova, California shortly after takeoff, resulting in the deaths of all three crew members on board.
 The crew reported control problems during takeoff and attempted unsuccessfully to return to Mather airport.
+The carrier, Emery Worldwide Airlines, was the 7th largest all-cargo airline in the world by ton-miles, in the year 2000.

 Aircraft and crew

-The aircraft involved in the accident was a 1968-built Douglas DC-8-71, registration N8079U.
-Operated by United Airlines (1968–1990) and Líneas Aéreas Paraguayas (1990–1994), later modified for service as a freighter before being sold.
-In March 1994 N8079U was operated by Emery Worldwide Airlines and had accumulated about 84,447 flight hours in 33,395 flight cycles.
-In July 1983, the Pratt & Whitney JT3D engines were replaced with CFM International CFM56 engines to upgrade the aircraft from a 60-series to a 70-series aircraft.
+The aircraft involved in the accident was built in 1968 as a Douglas DC-8-61, serial number 45947, registration N8079U for United Airlines which operated it until 1990.
+It was operated by Líneas Aéreas Paraguayas (1990–1994).
+In March 1994 it was modified as a freighter prior to operation by Emery Worldwide Airlines.
+In July 1983, the aircraft was modified from a DC-8-61 to a DC-8-71 by replacement of engines (to CFM56-2) and certain other modifications.

+At the time of the accident, the airframe had accumulated about 84,447 flight hours in 33,395 flight cycles.

 The flight crew consisted of Captain Kevin Stables (43), who had logged 13,329 flight hours and 2,128 hours in type; First Officer George Land (35), who had logged 4,511 flight hours and 2,080 in type; and Flight Engineer Russell Hicks (38), who had logged 9,775 flight hours and 675 in type.